KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - The limiter acts only when a block’s peak exceeds SoundLimiterThreshold.
 Under normal play it remains transparent.
 - If you prefer fewer gain changes during extreme stacks, raise the threshold slightly or increase release.

+## SDL Crowd Attenuation (Dynamic Pre-Duck)

+Mirrors the DirectSound anti-clip heuristic, but runs entirely within the SDL software mixer.
+When many non-music channels sit at high volume simultaneously, the system gently lowers the bus before the limiter needs to engage, then releases once things calm down.

+- SoundSDLDynLoudVolume (float, 0..10; default 7.0)

+  - Per-channel volume considered “loud.”
+Channels at or above this level contribute to the loud-channel count.

+- SoundSDLDynStartCount (int; default 2)

+  - Loud channels allowed before attenuation begins.
+Choose a value based on how dense you expect gameplay stacks to get.

+- SoundSDLDynDbPerExtra (float, dB; default 2.0)

+  - Attenuation amount added for each loud channel beyond SoundSDLDynStartCount.

+- SoundSDLDynMaxDb (float, dB; default 12.0)

+  - Hard cap on the attenuation amount.
+Prevents the mix from getting too quiet even if the loud-channel count spikes.

+- SoundSDLDynAttack (float, 0..1; default 0.5)

+  - Smoothing factor when attenuation increases.
+Higher = reacts faster to sudden dense stacks.

+- SoundSDLDynRelease (float, 0..1; default 0.1)

+  - Smoothing when attenuation relaxes.
+Lower = quicker bounce-back; higher = smoother decay.

+Notes:

+- Only non-music channels are counted; music stays steady so score cues do not pump.
+- Works in tandem with the limiter: the dynamic ducking handles sustained density, while the limiter protects single rogue peaks.

 ## Per‑Voice Minimum Fade‑In (SDL Software Mixer)

 Applies a very short fade‑in to newly started non‑music voices to reduce correlated start transients when many sounds begin in the same frame (e.g., zooming into multiple nukes).
 Disabled by default.